Coinbase Referral Program

 The verification took only a couple of minutes and I was good to go.

-My poor experience on being charged a cash advance fee when investing through credit card
+I was charged a cash advance fee when investing through credit card

 I did my first couple of purchases (S$150 and S$300) at Coinbase via credit card.
 However, when I received my credit card monthly statement, I was taken aback that a separate charge of S$15 was imposed for each of these two transactions.